• Skip to primary navigation

 The wet ingredients to make oatmeal pancakes on a wooden board.

-In a medium-sized bowl, whisk the 3 eggs with ¼ cup of vegetable oil, and ½ teaspoon of pure vanilla extract.
+Combine the wet ingredients: To the soaked oats, add 3 large eggs, ¼ cup (60 mL) of vegetable oil, and ½ teaspoon (2.5 mL) of vanilla extract.
+Whisk until smooth.

 The wet and dry ingredients are combined in a large bowl.